The Basics of Decorating in Contemporary Style

 Here’s where you get to make a statement.
 Contemporary furniture is all about strong, geometric pieces — with absolutely no room for clutter.
 There’s no place in the modern living room for frills, fringing, and other fripperies; carvings are a no-no, and cuteness will not be tolerated.
 “Less is more!” warns Faizah.

 What does this mean in practice?
 Think about chairs and ottomans with exposed legs, smooth side tables in graphic silhouettes, and generously-sized sofas in neutral tones.
 But while we’re big fans of keeping things bare, the overall effect is anything but cold.
-Look for upholstery fabrics like wool, silk, cotton, linen, and jute, whose natural fibers will lend some welcome texture to your sofas and chairs, and add another level of texture (and a shot of color) with a bold cushions and pillows.
+Look for upholstery fabrics like wool, silk, cotton, linen, and jute, whose natural fibers will lend some welcome texture to your sofas and chairs, and add another level of texture by getting one of our favorite bundles of cushions online.

 #3 Modern Flooring Ideas for Your Space